-Prior to joining Bloomberg Philanthropies, Eggleston served as the Commissioner for New York City’s Human Resources Administration (HRA) for the Bloomberg Administration.
+Prior to joining Bloomberg Philanthropies, Eggleston worked for more than four decades in human and social development, both in government and the private sector.
+Eggleston returned to government as the Commissioner for New York City’s Human Resources Administration (HRA) for the Bloomberg Administration.
 She was the longest serving Commissioner of the agency, serving in this role from 2002 to 2007, and was the first Commissioner appointed to the position twice by the same sitting Mayor.
-Under her leadership, HRA developed “We Care”, a Mayoral initiative which received the 2008 Innovation award from the United States Department of Labor.
-In 2016, Eggleston received the Civic Leadership Award from the Citizens Committee in New York, where she serves as a permanent member, representing Bloomberg Philanthropies in “consultative status with the United Nations Economic and Social Development Council.”
+Under her leadership, HRA developed “We Care”, a Mayoral initiative which received the 2008 Innovation Award from the United States Department of Labor.
+In 2016, Eggleston received the Civic Leadership Award from the Citizens Committee in New York and in 2017 received the Radical Generosity Award from the New York Women’s Foundation.

-During her leave from City government, she served as the Executive Director of the Hetrick-Martin Institute, home of the Harvey Milk High School.
+Eggleston also served as the Executive Director of the Hetrick-Martin Institute, home of the Harvey Milk High School.
 While there, she met Mike Bloomberg who sought her advice on social services issues in New York and joined his first campaign for Mayor.

 Eggleston received her Masters Degree as a Mayor’s Scholar at the New School of Social Research School of Urban Development.